Mary Church Terrell

 Section Four: The Chicago World’s Fair of 1893

-In June of 1893, the World’s Columbian Exposition (otherwise known as the Chicago World’s Fair) drew international crowds to Chicago in their stated mission to showcase the technological, cultural, and artistic achievements of the United States and other nations around the world.
-In establishing the structure of the fair, President Benjamin Harrison failed to include any racial minorities in his 208-person Board of National Commissioners, the official administrative body (Paddon, Turner 19-20).
-Many of the exhibits at the fair’s Women’s Building actively excluded Black women as well, and Terrell joined an organized group of her colleagues and other Black women to protest the exclusion.
-This protest was held during the last week of the fair and was called the “Congress of Colored Women.”
-Intent on showcasing the achievements of Black women and demanding recognition within the larger women’s suffrage movement, The Congress of Colored Women was a significant event in the fight for civil rights.
-Terrell’s leadership was a crucial part in the impact of the Congress, and helped lay the foundation for future activism.
-(Bertuca, Hartman, Neumeister)
+“In establishing the structure of the fair,” Paddon and Turner write, “President Benjamin Harrison failed to include any racial minorities in his 208-person Board of National Commissioners” (19-20).
+Many of the exhibits at the fair’s Women’s Building actively excluded Black women as well, and Terrell joined an organized group of her colleagues and other Black women to protest the exclusion during the last week of the fair.
+Calling themselves the“Congress of Colored Women,” the protesters showcased the achievements of Black women and demanded recognition within the larger women’s suffrage movement.
+Terrell’s leadership was crucial to the impact of the Congress and helped lay the foundation for future activism (Bertuca et al.).

 The Woman’s Era